How Capitol Kept Carving Up the Beatles With Their ‘Second Album’

 Paul McCartney shines brightly on their rave-up version of Little Richard's "Long Tall Sally," which blew open side two of the LP.
 Not many people could do Little Richard justice, but Paul more than holds his own here as the band rock full throttle, dishing out one of their finest rockers.

-Three songs – the Marvelettes’ “Please Mr. Postman,” the Miracles’ “You’ve Really Got A Hold On Me” and Barrett Strong’s “Money (That’s What I Want)” – were pulled from the Motown catalog.
-Precious ground to cover, considering “Postman” had been a No. 1 hit, and the Miracles’ record had reached the Top 10 less than three years earlier.
-Co-written by Motown founder Berry Gordy, “Money” was a No. 23 hit in 1960.
+Three songs – the Marvelettes' "Please Mr. Postman," the Miracles' "You've Really Got A Hold On Me" and Barrett Strong's "Money (That's What I Want)" – were pulled from the Motown catalog.
+It was treacherous ground to cover, considering "Postman" had been a No. 1 hit, and the Miracles' record had reached the Top 10 less than three years earlier.
+Co-written by Motown founder Berry Gordy, "Money" was a No. 23 hit in 1960.
 The Beatles attack the song more savagely than Strong, taking away a bit of the soul feel and replacing it with raw rock and roll.

 "Devil In Her Heart" was by obscure girl group the Donays.
 Issued on the Brent label, and originally titled "Devil In His Heart," the record was a flop on the charts, but it caught the Beatles' ears.
 George takes lead on this one and feels right at home.
 Chances are very good that their versions of "Money," "Devil In Her Heart," and the others, are more familiar to fans than the original hits.